-Customers may face issues with the new system after the transfer.
-If these issues should require deep investigation, an administrator can restore the customer on the main system.
+Customers may face issues with the target system after the transfer.
+If these issues should require deep investigation, an administrator can restore the customer on the source system.

-To do this, the administrator runs the Retrop tool on the main system where the script performs a reverse transfer of customer xDRs as follows:
+To do this, the administrator runs the Retrop tool on the target system where the script performs a reverse transfer of customer xDRs as follows:

-- first it analyzes the customer xDRs on both systems to find which ones of them can be returned (i.e. for services and entities that exist in both systems), - it marks the customer record as Exported in the alter-ego system, - then it imports the xDRs to the main system, and finally, - it lifts the Exported status from the customer record in the main system, - adjusts the customer's balance so that it corresponds to the customer's balance on the alter-ego system.
+- first it analyzes the customer xDRs on both systems to find which ones of them can be returned (i.e. for services and entities that exist in both systems), - it marks the customer record as Exported in the target system, - then it imports the xDRs to the source system, and finally, - it lifts the Exported status from the customer record in the source system, - adjusts the customer's balance so that it corresponds to the customer's balance on the target system.
 If the customer has debit accounts their balance is also adjusted.

-If the customer has used the services on the alter-ego system and therefore has new xDRs, Retrop generates the report for the administrator.
+If the customer has used the services on the target system and therefore has new xDRs, Retrop generates the report for the administrator.
 The administrator then uses that to adjust the customer balance manually.